chrisbautista/boxerjs/README.md

 ```

-* must iterate on a block and not the whole page.
+* must iterate on a DOM block(div, p, section etc) and not the whole page.